-16 See David Copp and David Sobel, 'Morality and Virtue: An Assessment of Some Recent Work in Virtue Ethics', Ethics 114 (204), 514-54.
+16 See David Copp and David Sobel's Morality and Virtue: An Assessment of Some Recent Work in Virtue Ethics', Ethics 114 (204): 514-54.

-17 Consider Rosalind Hursthouse and Glen Pettigrove, 'Virtue Ethics', Stanford Encyclopedia of Philosophy (Winter 2018), ed.
-Edward Zalta, which is framed in just this manner.
+17 Consider Rosalind Hursthouse's entry, 'Virtue Ethics', in Stanford Encyclopedia of Philosophy, which is framed in just this manner.

-18 David Solomon is especially instructive on this point: 'Virtue Éthics: Radical or Routine?' in Intellectual Virtue: Perspectives from Ethics and Epistemology, eds.
-Michael DePaul and Linda Zagzebski (Oxford: Clarendon Press, 2003), 57-80.
+18 David Solomon is especially instructive on this point in his "Virtue Ethics: Radical or Routine?" in Intellectual Virtue: Perspectives from Ethics and Epistemology, edited by Michael DePaul and Linda Zagzebski (Oxford: Clarendon Press, 2003), 57-80.

-19 MacIntyre, Ethics in the Conflicts of Modernity, 196-202.
+19 MacIntyre, Ethics, 196-202.